A Guide to eBook Distribution.

 You will also a need an amazing cover for your eBook.
 In addition to the eBook format, you also need to include a cover file.
 It is vital to check the dimensions of the cover required by each retailer/distributor.

-Each distributor might have different dimensions and requisites and it is better know these specifications beforehand.
+Each distributor might have different dimensions and requisites, and it is better to know these specifications beforehand.
 It will save you and the cover designer a lot of time and effort.
 Be sure to hire a professional to design the book’s cover.

-Most eBook retailers like Amazon doesn’t need your eBook to have an ISBN, whereas, other platforms like Draft2Digital gives you a free ISBN.
+Most eBook retailers like Amazon don’t need your eBook to have an ISBN, whereas other platforms like Draft2Digital gives you a free ISBN.

 Direct eBook Distribution

-Your eBook ready in the EPUB or MOBIformat, you can publish it in various online platforms.
+You’re eBook ready in the EPUB or MOBIformat.
+You can publish it on various online platforms.
 You can upload your eBook file to platforms like: